High risk: Two new Auckland locations, including restaurant, released

 People who were at a popular West Auckland restaurant are being told to self isolate and get a Covid test immediately after being linked to a person infected with the virus.

-Wild Child & Wild Families Kirks Bush Papakura: 44 Beach Rd, Pahurehure, Papakura
+Gengis Khan on Lincoln Rd in Henderson has been identified as a location of interest.

-Genghis Khan on Lincoln Rd, Henderson, has been identified as a location of interest; with people who were there four days ago being deemed to be close contacts of a Covid case.
+People who were there four days ago have been deemed to be close contacts of a Covid case.

 "Self-isolate, test immediately and on day five after you were exposed at this location of interest.